Fitbit Charge 3: This $150 swim-friendly fitness tracker may be all the smartwatch you need

 Nothing about Fitbit's newest fitness tracker, the Fitbit Charge 3, is particularly revolutionary.
 But -- on paper, at least -- it seems like the best overall fitness tracker value that the company has produced.
-It replaces the Charge 2, which has been Fitbit's most successful tracker to date.
+It replaces the Charge 2 (£95 at Amazon.co.uk), which has been Fitbit's most successful tracker to date.

 I was able to handle a preproduction model of the Charge 3, briefly, and it looks like a clear improvement over its predecessor in many key ways.
 For the same $150 starting price as the Charge 2, the new model adds swim-ready water resistance (finally), a better touchscreen OLED display, better band-swapping mechanics and a longer seven-day battery life.
 The Charge 3 also has full phone notifications with Android-compatible quick replies to messages, a few onboard apps such as weather, timers and alarms, and optional Fitbit Pay, if you spend a bit more.
 (If this all sounds familiar, it's because nearly everything about the Charge 3 leaked last week.)